 On a Personal Note

-When was the last time you wrote a personal note to a friend, colleague or CUSTOMER?
+What about you?
+When was the last time you thanked a friend, colleague, customer or family member?

 It's a way to set yourself — and your company — apart.

 And while you're at it, consider the value of writing a letter to (1) a prospective client whose business YOU DIDN'T LAND thanking her for the opportunity, (2) a disappointed customer whose order was filled incorrectly, (3) the accounts payable person who promptly follows up whenever you call about an unpaid invoice, (4) the colleague OR COMPETITOR who just received an award and has the potential of referring you business, or (5) the former boss who taught you to look for solutions instead of whining about problems — a skill that has served you well as you built your career.

 I'll close with a challenge.
 Take 15 minutes within the 24 hours to write and mail a short note to a client gone dormant or a mentor you've never thanked.
 I can almost guarantee good things will come of it.